Shooting Straight in the Dark

-Shooting Straight in the Dark is the third studio album by American country music artist Mary Chapin Carpenter.
-It was a #11 Country Album on the Billboard Country Albums chart.
-Four of its tracks became Billboard Hot Country Songs hits: "You Win Again" at #16, "Right Now" at #15, "Down at the Twist and Shout" at #2, and "Going Out Tonight" at #14.
+Shooting Straight in the Dark is the third studio album by American singer-songwriter Mary Chapin Carpenter, released by Columbia Records on October 9, 1990.
+It rose to No. 11 on the Billboard's Country Albums chart, with four of its tracks reaching the Hot Country Songs chart: "You Win Again" (No. 16), "Right Now" (No. 15), "Down at the Twist and Shout" (No. 2), and "Going Out Tonight" (No. 14).

 Members of the Cajun band BeauSoleil provide guest instrumentation on "Down at the Twist and Shout".
 Shawn Colvin provided backing vocals on three of the album's songs.